Tpichardo/azure-network-protocols/README.md

 <h2>Observe ICMP Traffic</h2>

-1. In Wireshark, select <b>ethernet</b> and then select the shark fin on the top left corner of the window so begin viewing the network activity
+1. In Wireshark, select <b>ethernet</b> and then select the blue shark fin on the top left corner of the window to begin viewing the network traffic
-2.
+2. Type `icmp` on the bar at the top to filter for ICMP traffic only.
+ICMP, or Internet Control Message Protocol operates on layer 3 of the OSI model and is used to relays information about network issues.
+Ping is a tool that uses ICMP to test connectivity between two devices by sending an echo request and waiting for an echo reply.
+It's like one computer asks "Hey, are you there?" and the other responds with "Yes, I'm here."
+3. Open Power Shell to ping the linux VM.
+Let's ping the Linux VM's private IP address instead of the public IP address to improve security and efficiency: `ping 10.0.0.5`
+4. Now we can see the packets that were sent across the network when we pinged the Linux PC and idividually examine each one